College of Liberal Arts and Sciences

 Are you interested in writing?
 How about media?
 Do you love building and maintaining relationships?
 Then, a Bachelor of Arts in Communication might just be perfect for you.

-CU Denver’s online bachelor’s degree in communication will allow you to deepen your understanding of the political, social, cultural, global and historical aspects of communication.
+CU Denver’s online Bachelor or Arts in Communication will allow you to deepen your understanding of the political, social, cultural, global and historical aspects of communication.

 We pride ourselves on educating and training students to be effective communicators, leaders and advocates in whatever industry they enter.
 Not only will you gain broad theoretical knowledge, but you’ll also get practical, hands-on experience that will help you implement what you learn in the classroom to real-world situations.